octobercms/docs/2.x/markup/filter-resize.md

 The filter accepts three arguments: `|resize(width, height, options)`.

 If the filter can resize the provided image, then a URL to the image resizer (eg: `/resize/filename.png`) is returned.
-For subsequent requests, the a direct URL to the resized image is returned.
+For subsequent requests, a direct URL to the resized image is returned.
 If the filter is unable to process the provided image, then it will instead return the original URL unmodified.

 This will resize a banner.jpg media image to 1920 x 1080 ratio.